akhilkala/mable-frontend-analytics-challenge/README.md

 * src/components/DateRange is a dumb component used to render date filters
 * src/components/LineChart and src/components/PieChart are the chart components
 * src/hooks/useChartState is used to track chart filter state

+### Problems

+* Client is slow because it has a lot of data in memory, ideally should make API call for only required data
+* Not Resonsive below 560px
+* Favicon has not been changed